Minigrant Application deadlines for Fiscal Year 2015:

 - For Presenting an Artist or Organizational Development applicants: A copy of the signed contract or letter of agreement between your organization and the artist or consultant.
 The agreement should include all pertinent details including date of performance, type of presentation or performance, fee, payment schedule, and other necessary information.

-- June or November 2013 - Review of applications by MAC Staff and final decisions made by MACs Board of Commissioners.>
+- June or November 2014 - Review of applications by MAC Staff and final decisions made by MACs Board of Commissioners.

-For questions about the Minigrant program or to determine if a project is eligible to receive funding, contact the MAC Program Director who oversees the area most closely tied to your organization’s main goals:
+For questions about the Minigrant program or to determine if a project is eligible to receive funding, contact the MAC Program Director who oversees the area most closely tied to your organization’s main goals or the goals of your project: